Naturism: Canada

-In Canada individuals around the country became interested in nudism, skinny-dipping, and physical culture in the early part of the 20th century.
+In Canada, individuals around the country became interested in nudism, skinny-dipping, and physical culture in the early part of the 20th century.
 Sunbathing & Health, a magazine targeted toward Canadian naturists and which occasionally carried local news, began publication after 1940.
 There were scattered groups of naturists in several cities during the 1930s and 1940s, and some of these groups attracted enough interest to form clubs on private land.
 The most significant clubs were the Van Tan Club, formed in 1939, which is still operating in North Vancouver, BC, and the Sun Air Club, in Ontario.

 Canadians who served in the military during the Second World War met like-minded souls from across the country, and often visited clubs while in Europe.
 They were a ready pool of recruits for post-war organizers.
 A few years later, the wave of post-war immigration brought many Europeans with their own extensive experience, and they not only swelled the ranks of membership, but often formed their own clubs, helping to expand nudism from coast to coast.

 Most clubs eventually united in the Canadian Sunbathing Association, which affiliated with the American Sunbathing Association in 1954.
 Several disagreements between eastern and western members of the CSA resulted in its division into the Western Canadian Sunbathing Association (WCSA) and the Eastern Canadian Sunbathing Association (ECSA) in 1960.
 The ECSA endured much in-fighting over the next fifteen years, which led to its official demise in 1978.
 The WCSA changed its name to the American Association for Nude Recreation – Western Canadian Region, a region of the American Association for Nude Recreation (AANR), which itself was formerly known as the ASA.

 In 1977 the Fédération québécoise de naturisme (FQN) was founded in Quebec by Michel Vaïs, who had experienced European naturism at Montalivet.
 In 1985 the Federation of Canadian Naturists (FCN) was formed with the support of the FQN.
 In 1988 the FQN and FCN formed the FQN-FCN Union as the official Canadian representative in the International Naturist Federation.

+Cuba

+Naturism was a major component of the Cuban anarchist movement, alongside anarchist communism and anarcho-syndicalism, as an alternative health and lifestyle movement.
+Adrián del Valle in particular advocated for the emancipatory" function of naturism in a society.